 Xbox SmartGlass Microsoft’s mobile companion app for the Xbox One allows you to navigate Xbox menus using your smartphone.
 The Xbox app offers compatibility with otherwise tedious Xbox apps like messaging and achievements.

-The PlayStation app offers the same basic functionality as SmartGlass, except it’s for your PlayStation 4.
+The PlayStation Iphone app offers the same basic functionality as SmartGlass, except it’s for your PlayStation 4.
 View trophies, compose messages, and browse the PlayStation store with this

 app.
 Some games also include second-screen functionality for a deeper play experience.